Eurovent: Services

-ICARHMA

 Eurovent is a founding member of ICARHMA, the International Council of Air-Conditioning, Refrigeration, and Heating Manufacturers Associations, and represents European-oriented industry ideals in the latter.
 Once per year, representatives of ICARHMA's member associations from Australia, China, Japan, India, Korea, Latin and North America meet in a different host country to discuss ongoing policies and various other global issues related to the ‘HVACR’ industry including energy efficiency and environmental stewardship.

 Events and exhibitions

-In order to support its members in bringing technical knowledge across to emerging markets around the globe, as well as increase international trade opportunities, Eurovent has engaged cooperation with several European and extra-European sector exhibitions to provide benefits for its members.
+Eurovent has engaged cooperation with several European and extra-European sector exhibitions to provide benefits for its members.
 In addition, several industry delegations are organised every year to several of these exhibitions.

-Delegations

-On a regular basis, Eurovent organises industry delegations in the course of sector exhibitions in emerging markets across the globe.
+On a regular basis, Eurovent organises industry delegations in the course of sector exhibitions in emerging markets.
 These delegations bring together European decision-makers with their global counterparts.
 They are organised in cooperation with local partners, and usually accompanied by a dedicated side programme, including regional market seminars and meetings with authorities of the visited region.
 Example destinations include Dubai, Jakarta, Shanghai, and Moscow.
 The latter exhibition is also official partner of Eurovent.